Stellahedral geometry of matroids: Numerical properties

 We now prove Theorem~\ref{thm:fakeHRR} using Corollary~\ref{cor:Lspan}.
-While one can prove Theorem~\ref{thm:fakeHRR} by mimicking the proof of \cite[Theorem D]{BEST21}, we present a proof that avoids the use of the Atiyah-Bott localization formula.
+While one can prove Theorem~\ref{thm:fakeHRR} by mimicking the proof of \cite[Theorem D]{BEST21}, we present a proof that avoids the use of the Atiyah--Bott localization formula.
 Recall the notation $\alpha = \pi_E^* c_1(\mathcal O_{\PP^E}(1))$.

 \begin{proof}[Proof of Theorem~\ref{thm:fakeHRR}] We first verify the formula involving the $\zeta$ map, i.e.,\ that